 Other Ranch Activities

 We have two evening cookouts each week during the summer.
 Our evening cookouts include live entertainment from local talent reminiscent of days gone by when voices were lifted in song around the campfire.
 Nothing smells better than steaks grilling in the evening followed by roasting marshmallows over an open fire.
 Be prepared to eat a hearty meal.
 Thursday is Scenic Float trip day on the Snake River.
 You can enjoy a quiet scenic float down the Snake River, or a whitewater trip can be arranged for the more wild adventurer.
-Volleyball, ping-pong, square dancing and horseshoes are available as well.
+Volleyball, ping-pong and horseshoes are available as well.

 Both Yellowstone and Grand Teton National Parks are less than an hour away from the ranch.
 The town of Jackson offers an array of activities ranging from stagecoach rides and rodeos to live theater and night spots. for the shopper, Jackson hosts over 30 galleries, historical museums, and a variety of specialty shops.
 Jackson has two exquisite golf courses with Teton views, so don’t forget your golf clubs.